Multiple system atrophy: Old terminology

+The term olivopontocerebellar atrophy was originally coined by Joseph Jules Dejerine and André Thomas.
+It was subdivided as:

+Non-hereditary diseases formerly categorized as olivopontocerebellar atrophy have were reclassified as forms of MSA as well as to four hereditary types, that have been currently reclassified as four different forms of spinocerebellar ataxia:

 Current terminology

 The current terminology and diagnostic criteria for the disease were established at a 2007 conference of experts and set forth in a position paper.
 This Second Consensus Statement defines two categories of MSA, based on the predominant symptoms of the disease at the time of evaluation.
 These are: